Beaver Scouts (Baden-Powell Scouts' Association): History

-Originating in Canada in 1973, Beaver Scouts have been a section of the Baden-Powell Scouts' Association since 1982 as a response to other Youth Organisations, such as the Boy's Brigade opening their doors to younger children.
+Originating in Canada in 1973, Beaver Scouts have been a section of the Baden-Powell Scouts' Association since 1982 as a response to other Youth Organisations, such as the Boys' Brigade opening their doors to younger children.

 Organisation

 A Beaver Colony is a section of the Scout Group aimed at children from 6 to 8 years.
 The Scout Leader in charge of the Colony will be a Beaver Scout Leader, assisted by Assistant Beaver Scout Leader and Section Assistants.

 Beaver Scout Colonies are controlled by the local Scout Group, with each colony being divided into a number of Lodges.
-The Beaver in charge of a Lodge is known as a 'Lodge Leader', who is assisted by a 'Assistant Lodge Leader'.
+The Beaver in charge of a Lodge is known as a 'Lodge Leader', who is assisted by an 'Assistant Lodge Leader'.
 This is a similar role to that of Senior Sixer in the Wolf Cub pack.

 Programme

 UK Promise

-The Beaver Scout promise is a simpler version of the Scout promise:
+The Beaver Scout promise is a simpler version of the Scout Promise: